AnselChang/Pathogen4/QUICKSTART.md

 ### Follow good OOP practices
 SOLID and single responsibility, DRY, composition over inheritance, etc.
 Most likely, if it looks like complex relationships are needed, reach out to me first so we can sort things out.

+## Follow programming conventions
+In this case, follow *my* conventions :) The gist is just to keep code formatting consistent throughout the codebase.

 ## An Overview
 ![Entity UML diagram](github_images/entity_uml.png)